siimeon/node-soap/Readme.md

 - [Where can I find help?](#where-can-i-find-help)
 - [Module](#module)
   - [soap.createClient(url[, options], callback) - create a new SOAP client from a WSDL url.
 Also supports a local filesystem path.](#soapcreateclienturl-options-callback---create-a-new-soap-client-from-a-wsdl-url-also-supports-a-local-filesystem-path)
+  - [soap.createClientAsync(url[, options]) - create a new SOAP client from a WSDL url.
+Also supports a local filesystem path.](#soapcreateclientasyncurl-options---create-a-new-soap-client-from-a-wsdl-url-also-supports-a-local-filesystem-path)
   - [soap.listen(*server*, *path*, *services*, *wsdl*) - create a new SOAP server that listens on *path* and provides *services*.](#soaplistenserver-path-services-wsdl---create-a-new-soap-server-that-listens-on-path-and-provides-services)
   - [Options](#options)
   - [Server Logging](#server-logging)